Suyashthakuri/Investment-Banking/README.md

 - **Debenture Valuation Sheet**
   Created a powerful **automated debenture valuation tool** in Excel using VBA.
 With just a price upload, the sheet calculates **Yield to Maturity (YTM)** and **Yield to Date**, making fixed income analysis faster, more accurate, and highly efficient.

+- **Algorithmic trading using machine learning**
+  Created a powerful algorithmic trading using python using random forest regression